ehrlichandreas/tutorial-carreer-software-development/001-introduction-computer-science-software-development.md

 - **Server operating systems**: These are operating systems that are designed to be used on servers, which are computers that are used to store and process data for other computers.
 Examples of server operating systems include Windows Server and Linux.

-Operating systems provide a number of services to other programs, including:
+Operating systems provide many services to other programs, including:

 - **File management**: The operating system provides a way for programs to access and manage files on the computer's storage devices.